FOREX-Euro, Aussie fall after China growth data disappoints

 In Asia, the dollar edged up 0.2 percent to 81.10 yen , extending gains from Wednesday’s six-week low of 80.57 yen.

-That is because of the perception triggered after the Bank of Japan’s easing in February that the BOJ has become more aggressive in easing its policy than before, he said.

-“In the past, the yen often moved in tandem with the dollar and Swiss franc as safe haven currency because people thought the BOJ wouldn’t do anything.
-But now, any signs of risk in Asian economy are likely to lead to expectations that the BOJ may ease, which should put pressure on the yen,” he said.

-Neither the yen nor the South Korean won moved much after the failed rocket launch by North Korea.

-Most market players had expected limited market impact from it.
-Over the past decade, sporadic escalations of tension in the Korean peninsula seldom have had a lasting-impact on markets.
+Neither the yen nor the South Korean won showed any reactions to the apparently failed rocket launch by North Korea, although most market players had expected limited market impact as the launch, successful or not, would have few implications for the region’s economic outlook.